 You can process or images with the camera to create JPEG or HEIF images.
-The RAW images remain the same as when captured, so you can adjust the processing conditions to create as many JPEGs as needed.
+RAW images are not affected, so different conditions can be applied to create JPEG or HEIF images.

 You can also use Digital Photo Professional (EOS software) to process RAW images.

-- Processing into HEIF is not available for or images captured at an expanded ISO speed (H).
+- Processing into HEIF is not available for or images captured with expanded ISO speed (L or H).

 Select [: RAW image processing].